 The Big Picture

 The reality of cybersecurity operations is that threat actors need to win only once whereas the defenders need to win every time.
 In this unequal equation, security teams need to find the most optimal ways to improve their cybersecurity posture.
-Security automation is one such tool that can provide a winning edge for organizations by helping boost threat intel operations and enabling them to develop a proactive cybersecurity approach.
+Security automation in a threat intelligence platform can provide a winning edge for organizations by helping boost threat intel operations and enabling them to develop a proactive cybersecurity approach.